Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

-\textbf{\thesystem{} speeds up queries on both workloads by up to \OverallGeomeanSpeedup{} on average (geomean).} On TPC-H with a 10\% (1\%) space budget, \thesystem{} accelerates queries by \OverallTpchRedshiftGeomeanSpeedup{} (\OverallTpchRedshiftGeomeanSpeedupOne{}) on Redshift and \OverallTpchDuckDBGeomeanSpeedup{} (\OverallTpchDuckDBGeomeanSpeedupOne{}) on DuckDB (geomean).
-On TPC-H+ with a 10\% (1\%) space budget, \thesystem{} accelerates queries by \OverallTpchpRedshiftGeomeanSpeedup{} (\OverallTpchpRedshiftGeomeanSpeedupOne{}) on Redshift and \OverallTpchpDuckDBGeomeanSpeedup{} (\OverallTpchpDuckDBGeomeanSpeedupOne{}) on DuckDB (geomean).
+\textbf{\thesystem{} speeds up queries on both RDBMSes by \OverallGeomeanSpeedup{} on average (geomean).} On TPC-H with a 10\% (1\%) space budget, \thesystem{} accelerates queries by \OverallTpchRedshiftGeomeanSpeedup{} (\OverallTpchRedshiftGeomeanSpeedupOne{}) on Redshift and \OverallTpchDuckDBGeomeanSpeedup{} (\OverallTpchDuckDBGeomeanSpeedupOne{}) on DuckDB (geomean).
 The speedup on TPC-H comes from the CDF (Q1, Q4), index (Q18, Q19), and domain negation (Q13) accelerators.
 The known group by accelerator also applies to Q1, but \thesystem{} selects the CDF as it provides a larger speedup.
-On TPC-H+, the speedup comes from a mix of all four accelerators.
-Q6 and Q7 see large speedups because they use the CDF accelerator, which leverages pre-computation.
-These queries have a higher speedup on DuckDB \captionlabel{F} because it has a negligible data transfer overhead (both \thesystem{} and DuckDB run on the same node, whereas for Redshift, \thesystem{} must run on a separate node).
-This result shows that \thesystem{} can identify opportunities to use its accelerators across a diverse set of queries, RDBMSes, and space budgets.
+This result shows that \thesystem{} can leverage its accelerators across a diverse set of queries, RDBMSes, and space budgets.

 While \thesystem{} achieves overall speedups, there are a few queries where it adds a small slowdown.
 In all but four cases, the slowdown is from \thesystem{}'s optimization time, as those queries are short running (hundreds of milliseconds).
 We study \thesystem{}'s overhead in Section~\ref{sec:eval-overhead}.
-In the remaining cases (DuckDB TPC-H Q18, TPC-H+ Q1; Redshift TPC-H+ Q5, Q15), the slowdown is due to a misprediction in the accelerator's run time or the residual query's run time.
+For DuckDB Q18, the slowdown is due to a misprediction in the remaining query's run time.
 While the possibility of mispredictions is fundamental, \thesystem{} can cache its mistakes and avoid the poor plan the next time the query arrives.
 This mitigation is effective in repetitive query workloads, which are common in practice~\cite{redset}.